 In terms of disadvantages, joint life insurance can get complicated if your relationship breaks down.
 While you can decide to keep the policy in place, cancel it or transfer it to one person, you will only be able to split the policy if both parties agree to do so.
 If one partner refuses to split the policy, it will remain in place as long as premiums continue to be paid.
 This means that if one of the insured individuals dies, the benefit will still be paid to the surviving insured former partner.
 Additionally, if both partners agree to split the policy, any joint policy discounts are likely to no longer apply.

-Pros and cons of single life insurance
+What are the pros and cons of single life insurance?

 With single life insurance, the policy belongs solely to you and is not dependent on any relationship.
 This means that if your relationship does break down, it may be more straightforward to change your policy and remove your former partner as a beneficiary than it would be to deal with a joint policy.